damianhakert/damianhakert.github.io/source/handbook/sales/POC/Template.md

 •	Better User and Group Management

+#### CHALLENGES

+•	Since multiple vendors are used, Your Company has issues with manageability,

+control, visibility and reporting of the different systems being used.

+•	Challenge 2

+•	Challenge 3

 #### BUSINESS PROBLEM

-XYZ, Inc. is looking to standardize on one Git-based solution which will be used
+Your Comapny is looking to standardize on one Git-based solution which will be used

 companywide.
 Currently there are number of different solutions in place and this